argoproj/argo-events/docs/service-accounts.md

 A `Service Account` can be specified in the EventSource object with `spec.template.serviceAccountName`, however it is not needed for all the EventSource types except `resource`.
-For a `resource` EventSource, you need to specify a Service Accout and give it `list` and `watch` permissions for the resource being watched.
+For a `resource` EventSource, you need to specify a Service Account and give it `list` and `watch` permissions for the resource being watched.

 For example, if you want to watch actions on `Deployment` objects, you need to: